tjklint/habIT/README.md

 - **AI-Powered Guidance:** Receive personalized habit advice with Google Gemini.
 - **Dynamic Mood Levels:** Customize how nice (or mean!) your AI responses are, from "super nice" to "super mean."
 - **Smart Habit Tracking:** Manage tasks, mark completions, and visualize progress.
-- **Reminders and Notifications:** Never forget a habit with smart alerts tailored to your schedule.
 - **Real-Time Sync:** Securely sync habits and progress with Firebase.
 - **Simple and Clean UI:** Built with Jetpack Compose for an intuitive experience.